B.Mus (hons) The University of Melbourne

 M.M., G.D.
 New England Conservatory

-Ms. Chao's musical training began in Taiwan at the age of five.
-She immigrated to Australia with her family three years later and was awarded the 2001 J.B.
-Vincent Award for the Best Licentiate Diploma Performance in Western Australia, as well as the Curriculum Council of Western Australia 2002 Subject Exhibition in Music.
-A recipient of the Maude Harrington Prize for Accompanying, Ms. Chao obtained her Bachelor of Music (Honors) in Piano Performance from The University of Melbourne.
-She then completed her Master of Music (Academic Honors) and Graduate Diploma in Collaborative Piano at New England Conservatory in Boston, and is currently completing the final requirements of her Doctor of Musical Arts degree in NEC's highly competitive program.
-She has been under the guidance of Professors Cameron Stowe, John Moriarty, Tanya Blaich, Jonathan Feldman, and Irma Vallecillo.
+Christina's musical training began in Taiwan at the age of five and continued in Australia three years later.
+She was awarded the 2001 J.B.
+Vincent Award for the Best Licentiate Diploma Performance in Western Australia as well as the Curriculum Council of Western Australia 2002 Subject Exhibition in Music.
+A recipient of the Maude Harrington Prize for Accompanying, Christina received her Bachelor of Music (Honors) in Piano Performance from The University of Melbourne.
+She then moved to Boston, MA, in 2008 and continued her studies at New England Conservatory in Collaborative Piano.
+Having completed three graduate degrees at NEC, Christina was under the guidance of Cameron Stowe, John Moriarty, Tanya Blaich, Jonathan Feldman, and Irma Vallecillo.